Stefan-Straka/Postman/README.md

 [Postman download link](https://www.postman.com/downloads/)
 You can use also web version of Postman.
 ### 2. Importing Postman Collections
-Open Postman and on the left side click on import and you can import collections and enviroments
+Open Postman and on the left side click on import and you can import collections and enviroments.
 ![obrazok](https://github.com/Stefan-Straka/Postman2/blob/main/Screenshots/GithubObr.png)